The crypto derivatives market is growing rapidly, and in the last couple of months, it has gone past the size of the

 Bybit has an innovative and smart trading platform with a 99.99% system functionality rate and can process 100k transactions per second.
 This allows it to manage volume surges effectively.

-Other features include a state-of-the-art mark and index pricing mechanism that helps avoid unfair liquidation, powerful system APIs that refresh market data at every 20ms frequency, liquidity depth that enables trades to be executed instantly with minimal price impact, ability to integrate the best trading bot services using API keys, etc.
+Other features include a state-of-the-art mark and index pricing mechanism that helps avoid unfair liquidation, powerful system APIs that refresh market data at every 20ms frequency, liquidity depth that enables trades to be executed instantly with minimal price impact, the ability to integrate the best trading bot services using API keys, etc.